groupdocs/reference.groupdocs.com/content/sites/groupdocs/parser/english/java/com.groupdocs.parser.templates/templatetable/_index.md

 ```

-Initializes a new instance of the [TemplateTable](../../com.groupdocs.parser.templates/templatetable) class.
+Initializes a new instance of the [TemplateTable](../../com.groupdocs.parser.templates/templatetable) class with the UPPER CASE name.

 Template table is set by table layout if the table can't be detected automatically: